meilisearch/integration-guides/guides/pre-release-week.md

 ## 🥳 After the MeiliSearch official release

 - Close the PR originating the `bump-meilisearch-v*.*.*-test` branch in [meilisearch-digitalocean](https://github.com/meilisearch/meilisearch-digitalocean/pulls).
-- Merge all the PRs in the repositories that **not** depend on other integration packages (e.g. do **not** merge meilisearch-laravel-scout or docs-scraper):
+- Merge all the PRs in the repositories that **don't** depend on other integration packages (e.g. do **not** merge meilisearch-laravel-scout or docs-scraper):
-- Make the PR open instead of being a draft.
+- Make a;; the PRs ready for review (change the draft status).
 - Run the tests with the `bors try` command.
-- Ask for or/and do a final review.
+- Ask for or/and do a final reviews.
-- Merge the PR with Bors (`bors merge`).
+- Merge the PRs with Bors (`bors merge`).
 - Release the just-modified packages if necessary.
-Follow the steps in the [release process guide](./release-process.md).
+Follow the steps in the [release process guide](./integration-tool-release.md).
 - For the repositories depending on other integration packages: upgrade the dependency, commit to `bump-meiliserch-v*.*.*` and merge the PR.
 - Release these packages if necessary.
-Follow the steps in the [release process guide](./release-process.md).
+Follow the steps in the [release process guide](./integration-tool-release.md).
-- Close the related issue in [integration-guide](https://github.com/meilisearch/integration-guides/issues) if all the different points have been integrated into all the repositories.
+- Close the related issue in [integration-guides](https://github.com/meilisearch/integration-guides/issues) if all the different points have been integrated into all the repositories.
 - If some features have not been integrated into one or several integration tools, issues about the implementation must be opened in the concerned repositories.